math-script-level and math-style explainerThis document proposes two new CSS properties math-style and

 OpenType math fonts have values about how the script should scale down when

-going from script level 0 to script level 1 (scriptPercentScaleDown
+going from script level 0 to script level 1 (scriptPercentScaleDown) or 2

 Stylo via an internal CSS property.
 Actually, more features are implemented